0wiz/CTimer/Readme.txt

 I worked on the project from 2012 until 2017 trying out tools in Visual Studio to make it look and function cleaner.
+It's one of the tools I have used daily.

 Change log:
 -----------------------------------------------------------------------------------------